ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 * If you're using database type `mariadb` (the default database) the `mariadb`/`mysql` and `mariadb-dump`/`mysqldump` clients on `ddev-webserver` are the *new* ones, that know what to do with the new directive.
 * If you're using database type `mysql` (in any version) then the `mysql` and `mysqldump` are built from source and installed so that they match the server versions.
 * We designed a complete build-from-source system to build the matching MySQL clients so they could be installed in `ddev-webserver`.
 You can see this and contribute to it at https://github.com/ddev/mysql-client-build/.
+* For those who end up with trouble inside the `ddev-webserver` even after all this, there is a hidden version of the pre-change `mysql` and `mysqldump` commands in `/usr/local/mysql-old/bin`, so users of things like `drush` could use `PATH=/usr/local/mysql-old/bin:$PATH drush sql-dump` for example, and if the tool uses `mysqldump` it will use the old one. *We don't know of any instances where you will need to do this in v1.23.2, we just bundled that in there as a fail-safe.*
+* Some of our automated tests broke because they used the default `mariadb:10.11`, and they pushed to a database server running MySQL 5.7.
+TestPushLagoon and TestPushAcquia had to be adjusted this way.

 ## Links